Australo-Papuan babbler: Breeding

 Australo-Papuan babblers are monogamous breeders which defend territories.
 The breeding pair will be aided in breeding by a number of helpers from its group.
 This is similar to the cooperative breeding system used by the fish species Neolamprologus pulcher with the difference being that N. pulcher are polygynous instead of monogamous.
 A number of groups may have more than one breeding pair.
 Extra male helpers aid the male in his responsibilities whereas the females aid the main breeding female in hers.
 They have an extended breeding season.
 Australo-Papuan babblers construct large nests for communal roosting, and these nests may be used for breeding, or new nests may be constructed.
 There may be a large number of nests used by the group in a small area.
 When the female is breeding she alone uses the breeding nest.
 Construction, both of roosting and breeding nests, is undertaken by all birds in the group.
 Between one and six eggs are laid (the number and range varies by species) and are usually incubated by the breeding female alone (although a helper female may aid occasionally).
 The breeding male and other helper males feed the breeding female during incubation.
-Incubation lasts between 19–25 days.
+Incubation lasts between 19 and 25 days.
 The female broods the chicks until they are able to thermoregulate, and the chicks fledge after 16–23 days.
 After leaving the nest, the chicks will continue to be fed by the adults for a number of months.